 Generally speaking, projects require five process groups — initiating, planning, executing, monitoring and controlling, and closing.
 These are known as the PMBOK (Project Management Body of Knowledge) process groups.
-Though widely used, this form of process management can often be confusing for managers and team members who are new to formal project management.
+Though widely used, this form of process management can often confuse managers and team members who are new to formal project management.

 Here's an overview of what the process groups are and how to successfully incorporate them into your projects.

-An introduction into PMBOK process groups and knowledge areas
+An introduction to PMBOK process groups and knowledge areas

 The Project Management Institute (PMI) created the PMBOK (Project Management Body of Knowledge).
 It consists of guidelines, recommended practices, standard principles, and common terminology for managing projects.